abhi-vinnakota/abhi-vinnakota.github.io/README.md

 ## Future Plans
 I will definitely keep updating my website with new experiences and projects.
 I'm also thinking about adding more animations, and making the Navbar look better.
 I will do those in the near future since there are other projects I want to focus on right now.

 ### Feel free to fork my repository if you would like to use it as a template for your own website!
-Just please credit me if you do :).
+Just please credit me if you do. :)